Zilvaro/digitalz-adenblog/README.md

     - Create three directories in the main directory; media, storage and templates.
     - Create a file named "Procfile" in the main directory and add the following:
         - web: gunicorn project-name.wsgi
-    - Go to Deploy tab on Heroku and connect to the GitHub, then to the required recpository.
+    - Go to Deploy tab on Heroku and connect to the GitHub, then to the required repository.
-    Click on Delpoy Branch and wait for the build to load.
+    Click on Deploy Branch and wait for the build to load.
 When the build is complete, the app can be opened through Heroku.

 ## Finished Product